-- Teens get easily bored if they just have to stand in front of something or slowly walk and listen, listen, listen to a guide.
-They need to *do* something in order to feel involved: plan a trekking, a rafting (BTW the picture is about my recent rafting in Bali with my son), a bike tour, an art lab, a food tour or a cooking class if they like eating and are curious about food, …whatever keeps them active.
+- teens get easily bored if they just have to stand in front of something or slowly walk and listen, listen, listen to a guide.
+They need to *do* something in order to feel involved: plan a trekking, a rafting (BTW the picture is about my rafting in Bali with my son, summer 2017), a bike tour, an art lab, a food tour or a cooking class if they like eating and are curious about food …whatever keeps them active.
 In any case this would not be a waste of time for you: it is a chance to see a country from a different prospective, meet more people (both local and other travellers), going places you haven’t considered which might turn out to be wonderful

-- Check if there are interactive museums, virtual reality experiences and everything exploiting modern technologies (check our blog post about what Rome offers): teens generally appreciate these venues and they can be good breaks during a sightseeing day
+- check if there are interactive museums, virtual reality experiences and everything exploiting modern technologies (check our blog post about what Rome offers): teens generally appreciate these venues and it can be a good break during a sightseeing day

 Do you have any other tips?
 Let’s transform this post into a Decalogue, send a mail to email@example.com and I’ll be glad to update this post.